ZuowenWang0000/GRUBERT-A-GRU-Based-Method-to-Fuse-BERT-Hidden-Layers-for-Twitter-sentiment-analysis/README.md

 ### Compatible Flair-based embeddings
 GloVe and SynGCN embeddings require additional files to be present in the `./embeddings` directory (see the next section)

+- `flair`: Uses Flair forward and backward embeddings
-- `flair`: Uses a mix of GloVe, SynGCN, and Flair forward and backward embeddings
+- `gs-flair`: Uses a mix of GloVe, SynGCN, and Flair forward and backward embeddings
+- `elmo`: Uses ELMo embeddings
-- `elmo`: Uses a mix of GloVe, SynGCN, and ELMo embeddings
+- `gs-elmo`: Uses a mix of GloVe, SynGCN, and ELMo embeddings
-- `bert`: Uses a mix of GloVe, SynGCN, and BERT embeddings
+- `gs-bert`: Uses a mix of GloVe, SynGCN, and BERT embeddings
-- `glove-only`: Uses GloVe embeddings
+- `glove`: Uses GloVe embeddings
-- `syngcn-only`: Uses SynGCN embeddings
+- `syngcn`: Uses SynGCN embeddings
-- `glove-syngcn`: Uses a mix of GloVe and SynGCN embeddings
+- `gs-only`: Uses a mix of GloVe and SynGCN embeddings
-- `twitter-only`: Uses Twitter embeddings from Flair
+- `twitter`: Uses Twitter embeddings from Flair

 #### Additional embedding files required for GloVe and SynGCN

 These are available for download [here](https://polybox.ethz.ch/index.php/s/Tb0QWEKEK9Bhiqy?path=%2Fembeddings) and should be placed into the `./embeddings` directory.

 ### Compatible transformers-based embeddings
+- `bert-base`: Uses the last BERT hidden layer
+- `bert-last-four`: Uses a concatenation of the last 4 BERT hidden layers
 - `bert-mix`: Uses BERT embeddings, exposing all 12 hidden layers
 - `roberta-mix`: Uses Roberta embeddings, exposing all 12 hidden layers